National Lottery funding approved!

 National Lottery funding approved for ‘The Hold: A Suffolk Archives Service for the 21st Century’

-A National Lottery grant of £10.3m to create a flagship heritage centre for Suffolk and transform people’s access to their archives, was announced yesterday.
+A National Lottery grant of £10.3m to create a flagship heritage centre for Suffolk and transform people’s access to their archives, was announced in April 2018.

 The money, awarded by the Heritage Lottery Fund (HLF), will see the completion of The Hold beside the Ipswich Waterfront and launch an exciting and people-focused future for Suffolk’s archive service.